kimakuh/css-styleguide/README.md

 Comment style should be simple and consistent within a single code base.

 * Place comments on a new line above their subject.
-* Keep line-length to a sensible maximum, e.g., 80 columns.
+* Keep line-length to a maximum 79 columns.
 * Make liberal use of comments to break CSS code into discrete sections.
 * Use "sentence case" comments and consistent text indentation.